JaneliaSciComp/dilucid/README.txt

 chown/chmod dlc.simg to make it owned by you, and have normal file permissions.

-Next, modify the "dilucid" bash script to point to the folders you want to use for input and output.
+Next, create a file name dilucid-configuration that points to the folders you want to use for input and output.
+See dilucid-configuration-svoboda and dilucid-configuration-dudman for examples.

-Next, modify dilucid-line.cron to point to your input folder and the absolute path of the "dilucid" bash script.

 Next, if you have no jobs in your current crontab that you want to keep, do